-Divorce means higher rate on your Car Insurance
+Divorce means higher rate on your Car Insurance!

-You might lose certain discounts (like Multi-Car or Homeowners) depending on your circumstances, but you might also pick up new ones (such as the Claim-Free discount).
+With doing a divorce you might lose certain discounts (like Multi-Car or Homeowners) depending on your circumstances, but you might also pick up new ones (such as the Claim-Free discount).

 Driving records are also a major pricing factor.
-So if your ex has a spotless driving history, your rate may rise when you remove the ex from your policy.
+So if your ex-has a spotless driving history, your rate may rise when you remove the ex from your policy.
 But if you’re the safer driver, you might soon be enjoying a lower rate.

 The cost of vehicle-protecting coverages also corresponds to the value of the cars they’re protecting.

 If you are not keeping the policy, call your current insurer to find out about your options.
 If you feel like trying a new insurer — and possibly saving some money while you’re at it — take a free Insurox quote and compare quotes from 50+ insurance companies.